 Samantha Allen, Chief Executive, Sussex Partnership NHS Foundation Trust

-Our members have a breadth and depth of lived experience of serious harm or the deaths of people with learning disabilities in acute services and social care, mental health homicides, suicides, and fatal domestic abuse.
-We offer:
+Our speakers have a breadth of lived experience of serious harm or the death of a loved one whilst in NHS or social care, loss through suicide, mental health homicide, and fatal domestic abuse.
+We also have senior health and social care practitioners who share their expertise and experience.

 Our bespoke training can cover a wide variety of subjects, including: